 At Professional Cleaners UK we test and review products (for free) awarding and selecting the very best based on a number of factors.
 We are an independently owned and views expressed are our own.
 We are a national professional cleaning company that may receive a small commission from the companies we review; this helps us the site and all our product review pages free of subscriptions for you.

 The first model in the our best washing machine guide is the fantastic Samsung Ecobubble!
-This chic dark grey machine has been advertised on TV so you may well have seen or heard about it already.
+This chic dark grey machine (also available in white) has been advertised on TV so you may well have seen or heard about it already.
 So how did it come out in our independent washer machine tests here?

 The interior drum is embossed with diamond shapes to prevent clothes snagging and to hold a cushioning layer of water.
 The detergent drawer has been upgraded too – it flushes itself through with jets of water to clean away any residue and ensure every last bit is used.